Somoza family: Resignation

 On 17 July 1979, Anastasio Somoza Debayle resigned as President of Nicaragua and fled to Miami, marking the end of the Somoza family dictatorship.
-Somoza handed over power to Francisco Maliano Urcuyo who would in turn transfer the government to the junta.
-He lived in Paraguay until 17 September 1980 when he was murdered by Argentine guerrillas.
+Senate President Pablo Rener fled with him.
+Somoza handed over power to President of the Chamber of Deputies Francisco Urcuyo who would in turn transfer the government to the junta.
+Anastasio Somoza Debayle lived in Paraguay until 17 September 1980 when he was assassinated by Argentine guerrillas.